Admission and Application Procedures

 - Submission of program application by March 1 in order to be considered for admission in the summer session.

-- Successful completion of a professional interview.
+- Successful completion of a professional interview with a score of at least 70%.

 - Successful completion of an admission essay.